avtraino/notis/README.md

 # notis

-## A few scripts that work together with cron jobs to provide the following functionality:
+## A few modules called by cron jobs to provide the following functionality:

 * Notify me in the morning if traffic is bad on my usual route to work
 * Notify me in the morning if the weather might get wild today